CSCS2 FOCUS, FUTURE and GUIDELINES

 Currently we have around 60 singles in this age group who we already have on a distribution list.
 This group should be divided into two groups: previously married / singles with children and those that have not been married.
 Each of those two groups has very different needs.
 Several churches are addressing the younger, never married group.

 As of November 1, 2014 CSCS2 started a group for most of this bracket.
-We are calling it “Gen X-Y” focusing on 30′s, and early 40′s, as well as including 20′s who are divorced and with kids.
+We are calling it “Gen X-Y” focusing on 30′s to 50.
 They are probably the least served by churches.
 As to our current understanding CSCS2 is the only Christian singles group addressing this age group.

 Currently we have over 1100 singles in this age group who are already on our distribution list.
 The “Boomers” by shear volume was the easiest to reach and has been our focus since early 2008.